 Doing OMAD 5 days a week is enough to create a negative energy balance.

 To maintain a calorie deficit, for the rest 2 days you should focus on adding more protein-rich foods to your diet.

 This is a great option for people who:

 - Want to build muscle mass while doing calorie deficit

 - Need more calories (energy) on specific days of the week

 - Are getting started with OMAD and need more flexibility

-Can I do OMAD with carbs?
-You can do OMAD with carbs because certain carbs are full of vitamins, minerals, water, and fiber which is essential when you reduce food volume to just one meal a day.
-Therefore, adding carbs not only gives you energy but also completes the nutrient profile.
+Carbs are full of vitamins, minerals, water, and fiber which is essential when you reduce food volume to just one meal a day.
+So adding carbs gave me energy but also completes the nutrient profile.

 I know it may sound novel because everywhere you look, all you see is the message that carbs are bad.
 And If you’ve been doing keto for a long time, you’ve probably automatically wired to stay away from carbs.